 The ACD reserves the right to change the peer group following consultation with the Depositary and in accordance with the rules of COLL.
 A change could arise, for example, where the ACD determines that an alternative may be more appropriate.
 Shareholders will be notified of such a change through an update to the Prospectus and the change noted in the subsequent annual and half yearly reports.

-Class C Class F Accumulation Accumulation and Income and Income investing investing through through platforms and platforms and
+Class C Class F Accumulation Accumulation and Income and Income investing investing through platforms and UBS' clients, at investing through platforms and UBS' clients, at the ACD's the ACD's discretion

 Annual

 Management Charge(s)